Coder-B98/Azure-CC/README.md

 - Storage Accounts
 - Notepad

 <h2>Operating Systems Used </h2>

--Any modern operiting system that can visit https://www.portal.azure.com
+- Any modern operiting system that can visit https://www.portal.azure.com

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Go to the Azure portal and create a resource group.